Agent Teams & Swarms

 | Cursor / Windsurf | Any AI IDE reads the same spec/task files | Light (reads markdown) |

-The key insight: the .specweave/increments/ directory is a universal coordination protocol.
-Spec files define what to build.
-Task files track progress.
+The .specweave/increments/ directory is a universal coordination protocol.
 Any tool that reads markdown can participate.

 Security Considerations